leafo/moonscript/docs/command_line.md

 You can execute the linter with the `-l` flag.
 When the linting flag is provided only linting takes place and no compiled code is generated.

-The linter is compatible with the watch mode (see above) for automatic linting
+The linter is compatible with the watch mode (see above) for automatic linting.

 ```bash
 moonc -l file1.moon file2.moon